American West as Living Space Workshop

 Steve Schulte, a Professor of History at Colorado Mesa University will facilitate the first session on July 11th looking at non-fiction selections.
 Facilitating the second session, Dr. Robin Calland, Associate Professor of English at CMU will focus on poetry and journalism.
 Maureen Neal, a recently-retired professor of English (CMU Emerita), will wrap up the conversation exploring fiction.

 Seating is limited and registration is required.
 Please only register for this series if you plan to attend all three workshops.
 Attendees will receive materials to use during the workshop series that will need to be returned to the library at the conclusion of the series.
+Please pickup the materials and read the first section prior to the first session on Tuesday, July 11.

 About the Presenters: